-The College of Engineering & Science offers courses, conducts research, provides research training and participates in knowledge transfer related to sustainability and the built environment.
+The College of Engineering & Science offers courses, conducts research, provides research training and participates in knowledge transfer.

 In 'Engineering & Science':

-Our research focusOur key research areas in engineering and science focus on world-class research and development.
+Our research focusOur key research areas in engineering, science and information technology focus on world-class research and development.

 On this page

-The College of Engineering and Science encompasses seven disciplines:
+The College of Engineering & Science encompasses seven disciplines: